-Any qualified credits in excess of 4 may flow into Upper Level Technical Elective, Flexible Technical Elective, or General Elective categories.
+Any qualified credits in excess of 8 may flow into Upper Level Technical Elective, Flexible Technical Elective, or General Elective categories.

-Students in the UM-JI Dual-Degree program may satisfy this requirement by taking a course in the Flexible Technical Elective category.
+Students in the UM-JI Dual-Degree program may satisfy 4 credits in this category by taking Flexible Technical Elective courses.